riboflavin/test-framer-sync/compare/avoma-vs-krisp.md

 ---
 type: comparison
 title: Avoma vs Krisp for meeting automation
-description: Comprehensive comparison of Avoma and Krisp AI meeting assistants, covering features, capabilities, pricing, and user feedback to help you choose the right meeting automation tool.
+description: Detailed comparison of Avoma and Krisp as AI meeting assistants, covering features, pricing, integrations, and use cases to help you choose the right meeting automation tool.
 ---

 # Avoma vs Krisp for meeting automation